dkalo97/grocerly-overview/README.md

 ---

-## Why is this repo private?

-This codebase is private during the active App Store review and launch window.
-Making it public before approval would expose product details, prompt engineering, and configuration that are part of the competitive product surface.
-I plan to open-source portions of the architecture (hooks patterns, Capacitor + Firebase integration) after launch.
+## For Hiring Purposes

-For hiring purposes: I'm happy to do a live walkthrough or grant temporary read access.
+I'm happy to do a live walkthrough or grant temporary read access.
 Reach out via [LinkedIn](https://www.linkedin.com/in/danielkalo) or the contact on my resume.